Milton Hershey School to expand into historic Hershey building

 HERSHEY, Pa.
 (WHTM) — Milton Hershey School (MHS) is one step closer to expanding and helping more children in financial need thanks to a purchase by the Hershey Trust Company.

-Purchased from The Hershey Company, the building located at 14 East Chocolate Avenue will be used in the expansion by providing offices and meeting spaces for both MHS and Catherine Hershey Schools for Early Learning (CHS).
+Purchased from The Hershey Company, the building located at 14 East Chocolate Avenue will be used in the expansion by providing offices and meeting spaces for both MHS and Catherine Hershey Schools for Early Learning (CHS), according to a press release from MHS.

-“We are thrilled to be able to keep this beloved building in the Hershey family, and to repurpose it to enable a brighter future for the children we serve,” said Pete Gurt ‘85, President of Milton Hershey School.
+“We are thrilled to be able to keep this beloved building in the Hershey family, and to repurpose it to enable a brighter future for the children we serve,” said Pete Gurt, ‘85, president of Milton Hershey School, in the MHS press release.
 “We could not have found a better location, right between the MHS and CHS campuses, to give our schools some much-needed space to grow.”

 Get daily news, weather, breaking news and alerts straight to your inbox!
 Sign up for the abc27 newsletters here.

 Originally built in the 1930s, the building was once the Hershey Community Building, which provided construction jobs for local people during the Great Depression.
 Over the years, it has had many functions including housing the Hershey Theatre, which is now being donated to the M.S.
-Hershey Foundation and will continue to provide programs and events.
+Hershey Foundation and will continue to provide programs and events, the MHS release says.

 “The Hershey Company has seen tremendous growth during the time when our sales and marketing teams were based in this facility.
-We are glad that it will now serve the needs of Milton Hershey School as it expands to serve more children,” said Michele Buck, President and Chief Executive Officer of The Hershey Company.
+We are glad that it will now serve the needs of Milton Hershey School as it expands to serve more children,” Michele Buck, president and chief executive officer of The Hershey Company, said in the release.

+The M.S.
+Hershey Foundation has been operating the Hershey Theatre since 1970, according to a press release from The Hershey Company.
+The foundation also operates the Hershey Gardens, The Hershey Story Museum, and the Hershey Community Archives, according to the release.